 The MDC is devoted to understanding the molecular basis of health and disease, with a focus on disease mechanisms at a system-wide level and the translation of findings into clinical applications.

 It cooperates closely with Charité, a large university hospital in Berlin.
-Joint institutions include the Experimental and Clinical Research Center (ECRC) und the Berlin Institute of Health (BIH).
+Joint institutions include the Experimental and Clinical Research Center (ECRC

 One of the research areas at the MDC is immunology and inflammation, which covers tumor immunology, DNA repair in B lymphocytes, the role of tumor stroma-immune cell interaction in cancers, the role of innate immune cells in gliomas and neurodegenerative diseases, and the development of immunotherapy strategies.

 The MDC’s participating research groups bring a broad range of technological expertise to the initiative – ranging from biochemical assays, structure and function analysis, and gene editing to the development of preclinical mouse models, GMP production, and even clinical trials.

 The DKFZ is a multidisciplinary center covering cancer biology from basic molecular and cell biology to clinical research and care.